DougFalconieri/Presentation4/Presentation4.md

         * There are alternate back-end JAR files for many other JVM languages including Groovy, Scala, Clojure, jRuby and Jython.
     * The version number of the Cucumber core JAR and back-end JAR should match.
         * The Gherkin and JVM Deps JARs will have different version numbers.
-    * With these four JARs on the classpath, you can run Cucumber from the command line with the command `java cucumber.api.cli.Main -p pretty'.
+    * With these four JARs on the classpath, you can run Cucumber from the command line with the command `java cucumber.api.cli.Main -p pretty`.
     * There are several additional JARs you can download from the Cucumber website to extend the capabilities of Cucumber.
         * There are JARs to enable integration with the test frameworks jUnit and TestNG.
         * There are also JARs to enable integration with several Java dependency injection frameworks including Spring, Guice, PicoContainer and others.